 - CDC Opioid Guideline App – Reflects the CDC’s Guideline for Prescribing Opioids for Chronic pain and includes a morphine milligram equivalent calculator

 - Opioid Manager

 Choosing Wisely Canada is a national campaign to help clinicians and patients engage in conversations about unnecessary tests and treatments, and make smart and effective care choices.

 Developed by the University of Waterloo School of Pharmacy, Pharmacy5in5 is an interactive, online and app-based teaching tool that houses self-assessment quizzes and other educational resources.
 It’s an innovative tool to stay up to date on pharmacy practice, improve your knowledge, and understand pharmacy trends.

 Pharmacy Management in Canada: Canadian Foundation for Pharmacy

 Canada’s first textbook dedicated to pharmacy management since 1998 provides timely content written and reviewed by more than 100 experts from across the country.

-Guidebook for Pharmacists on Diabetes Management: Helping Patients Reach Treatment Goals : University of Toronto's Banting & Best Diabetes Centre
+The Guidebook on Diabetes Management: Helping Patients Reach Treatment Goals: University of Toronto’s Banting & Best Diabetes Centre

-The Guidebook for Pharmacists on Diabetes Management is divided into three sections: glycemia, cardiovascular protection, and lifestyle.
-It includes information pharmacists need to know including clinical pearls, medication charts, helpful tips for educating patients using motivational interviewing techniques and managing common side effects.
+The Guidebook on Diabetes Management incorporates recommendations from Canadian clinical practice guidelines in diabetes, hypertension, lipids and the use of antiplatelet agents.
+It also includes information health care providers need to know to help them implement these recommendations including clinical pearls, helpful tips for educating patients using motivational interviewing techniques and managing common side effects.